bayashi/xfg/README.md

-      --skip-xfgignore           Search files and directories even if a path matches a line of .xfgignore --search-all               Search all files and directories except specific ignoring files and directories --ignore stringArray       Ignore path to pick up even with '--search-all' --abs                      Show absolute paths -c, --count                    Show a count of matching lines instead of contents -m, --max-count uint32         Stop reading a file after NUM matching lines
+      --skip-xfgignore           Search files and directories even if a path matches a line of .xfgignore --search-all               Search all files and directories except specific ignoring files and directories --ignore stringArray       Ignore path to pick up even with '--search-all' -f, --search-only-name         Search to only name instead whole path string --abs                      Show absolute paths -c, --count                    Show a count of matching lines instead of contents -m, --max-count uint32         Stop reading a file after NUM matching lines